 - Greater self-awareness and confidence in pursuing academic, professional, and personal goals.

 Many FYRE students also have opportunities to present a talk or poster at an academic conference, or to participate in a creative performance or exhibition.
 FYRE students may also have opportunities to publish their work in academic journals.
 Members of recent FYRE cohorts also report receiving additional scholarships and fellowships.
-Since the program’s inception in 2019, more than 40 FYRE students have received UCAREawards to continue research in the second year, and 10 have been selected as Ronald E. McNair Scholars.
+Since the program’s inception in 2019, more than 45 FYRE students have received UCARE awards to continue research in the second year, and 10 have been selected as Ronald E. McNair Scholars.

-By Fall term start, the Office of Undergraduate Research & Fellowships will match applicants with faculty mentors and notify applicants of their placements.
+- By Fall term start, the Office of Undergraduate Research & Fellowships will match FYRE applicants with faculty mentors and notify applicants of their placements.
 Though a FYRE placement is not guaranteed, every effort will be made to make a connection that works for both the prospective FYRE student and the faculty mentor.
+If you do not receive a FYRE placement offer, you will receive a list of other opportunities to do research, creative projects, or experiential learning activities.

 Are you eligible to apply to FYRE?